manfredscheucher/supplemental-completion-problems/README.md

-This repository contains supplemental material to the article "Using SAT to find NP-hardness proofs for 41 completion problems" by Helena Bergold, and Manfred Scheucher, and Felix Schröder
+This repository contains supplemental material to the article "Using SAT to find NP-hardness proofs for 41 completion problems" by Helena Bergold, Manfred Scheucher, and Felix Schröder